-LegalTemplates is an online service that sells do-it-yourself legal templates for court fillings.
+LegalTemplates is an online service that sells do-it-yourself legal templates for court filings.
 Recently, they’ve claimed to have uncovered some “data-driven insights” into the impact the global pandemic is having on American marriages.

 They believe that the data they uncovered on COVID-19 divorce rates won’t become available from any government, or scientific research team for several years to come.